 Find news articles about the organization, an institution, event, industry or topic.
 Search specialized categories of news sources - such as business or trade news, or news focused around a particular industry (higher education, advertising, entertainment industry, etc.)

 Find measurements of activities, characteristics or behaviors related to an issue, topic or industry.
 Or demographics about a group of people (for example, Michigan residents, or U.S. college students).
-Think about who (what organization, which stakeholders) would have an interest in asking/answering questions about a topic/industry, and that may lead to sources of relevant statistics (i.e., the American Library Association probably produces statistics on the number and type of libraries in the U.S.).
+Think about who (what organization, which stakeholders) would have an interest in asking/answering questions about a topic or industry, and that may lead to sources of relevant statistics (i.e., the American Library Association probably produces statistics on the number and type of libraries in the U.S.).

 About your organization (or industry, topic, larger institution)